-The venous drainage of the lower limb is of enormous clinical and surgical significance.
+The Venous Drainage of The Lower Limb has vast clinical and surgical importance.
 The venous blood of the lower limb is emptied against gravity.
-Yet, a number of variables help ease its drainage (vide infra).
-If these variables don’t assist the drainage, the stagnation of venous blood in the superficial veins cause varicose veins and in the deep veins result in deep vein thrombosis.
+Yet, a number of factors facilitate its drainage (vide infra).
+If these factors don’t assist the drainage, the immobility of venous blood in the superficial veins cause varicose veins and in the deep veins result in deep vein thrombosis.

 Variables Helping the Venous Drainage of the Lower Limb.

 - The contraction of the calf muscles (main variable) contracts the blood upward along the deep veins.
 Notice the calf muscles serve as “calf pump” (peripheral heart).

 - Pulsations from the adjacent arteries are carried.

 - Presence of valves in the perforating veins prevents the reflux of blood into the superficial veins during contraction of the calf muscles.

 - Presence of valves in the deep veins supports the column of blood and keeps unidirectional upward flow of the blood.

 - Negative intrathoracic pressure becomes more negative during inspiration and yawning.